 IU PolarGrid uses Fat-Tree topology to connect nodes.
 The nodes are split into sections of 42 nodes which are then tied together with 10 GigE into a Cisco Nexus core switch.
 For each section, nodes are connected with 1 GigE to an IBM System Networking Rack Switch G8000.
 So it is a 2-level Fat-Tree structure with first level 10 GigE connection and second level 1 GigE connection (See Fig. 3).

 This kind of topology can easily cause contention when there are many inter-switch communication pairs.
 It is not only because inter-switch communication has more delay than intra-switch communication, but also because a 10 GigE connection limits the number of parallel communication pairs across switches.
 Assuming that every 1 GigE link to each node is fully utilized, a 10 GigE connection can only support 10 parallel communication pairs across rack switches in maximum.
 Otherwise the inter-switch communication pairs could affect each other in performance.
-As a result, reducing the times of inter-switch communication is the first thing to be considered in the design of efficient collective communication algorithms on fat-tree topology,
+As a result, reducing the times of inter-switch communication is the first thing to be considered in the design of efficient collective communication algorithms on this fat-tree topology,

 For computing capacity, each compute node in PolarGrid uses a 4-core 8-thread Intel Xeon CPU E5410 2.33 GHz processor.
 The L2 cache size per core is 12 MB.
 The total memory per node is 16 GB.